RobertGollagher/Freeputer/README.md

 ---

-Copyright © Robert Gollagher 2016
+Copyright © Robert Gollagher 2016, 2017

 This document was written by Robert Gollagher.
 This document was first published on 11 March 2016.
-This document was last updated on 5 March January 2017 at 23:27.
+This document was last updated on 10 May 2017 at 20:32.
 This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [![](doc/img/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)